-In 1940 a mothballed American destroyer is commissioned in the Royal Navy.
-Her experienced Commanding Officer has had a chequered career and the crew are mostly lacking sea experience.
+In 1940, a mothballed American destroyer is commissioned in the Royal Navy.
+Her experienced Commanding Officer has had a checkered career and the crew are mostly lacking sea experience.
 A series of mishaps seem to dog the ship for some time, and the personal lives of the crew are turbulent, but at last the ship's company make good and the destruction of a U-boat marks their first success.
 Now they are asked to volunteer for the most dangerous mission they will encounter.

 The Life Story of a Ship - The Love Life of Her Crew!

 This movie takes place from 1940 to 1942.
 See more

 There's just one other thing.
 This ship, as you may know, has been laid off and sealed up for a number of years, and quite plainly, she is no longer young.
 However, at this stage in the proceedings, she is worth her displacement in gold.
 With that in mind, it may be worth remembering the useful old saying "never look a gift horse in the mouth".